Skip to content

 If a feature required to perform an action is missing, then that action is skipped.

-StreamComponentData: grpc.UnaryStreamMultiCallable[frequenz.api.microgrid.microgrid_pb2.ComponentIdParam, frequenz.api.microgrid.microgrid_pb2.ComponentData] = channel.unary_stream('/frequenz.api.microgrid.Microgrid/StreamComponentData', request_serializer=frequenz_dot_api_dot_microgrid_dot_microgrid__pb2.ComponentIdParam.SerializeToString, response_deserializer=frequenz_dot_api_dot_microgrid_dot_microgrid__pb2.ComponentData.FromString) instance-attribute ¤
+StreamComponentData: grpc.UnaryStreamMultiCallable[frequenz.api.microgrid.microgrid_pb2.ComponentIdParam, frequenz.api.microgrid.microgrid_pb2.ComponentData] = channel.unary_stream('/frequenz.api.microgrid.Microgrid/StreamComponentData', request_serializer=frequenz_dot_api_dot_microgrid_dot_microgrid__pb2.ComponentIdParam.SerializeToString, response_deserializer=frequenz_dot_api_dot_microgrid_dot_microgrid__pb2.ComponentData.FromString, _registered_method=True) instance-attribute ¤

 Returns a stream containing data from a component with a given ID.